spider-gazelle/edge-ai/README.md

 ## Deploying

+NOTE:: there is a `./install.sh` script that configures the following for you:

 Multicast is used so we can process the video in different ways without having to encode it multiple times

 ```shell